-LRP drugs do not require a NADA or INAD exemptions from the FDA.
-Further regulatory action is unlikely to be taken by the FDA on LRP drugs as long as an appropriate grade of the drug or chemical is used, good management practices are followed, and local environmental requirements are met (such as NPDES permit requirements contained in this Permit).
-The FDA is unlikely to object at present to the use of these LRP drugs if the following conditions are met:
+LRP drugs do not require a new animal drug application (NADA) or INAD exemptions from FDA.
+Further regulatory action is unlikely to be taken by FDA on LRP drugs as long as an appropriate grade of the drug or chemical is used, good management practices are followed, and local environmental requirements are met (such as NPDES permit requirements contained in this Permit).
+FDA is unlikely to object at present to the use of these LRP drugs if the following conditions are met: